leon4rd/test/README.md

-## What’s the advantage of living in Switzerland?
-Well, the flag is a big plus.
+## What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.